Under the new partnership each institution will retain its respective board

 (Cedars-Sinai Medical Network) and many primary care, urgent care and

 specialty care centers throughout the Los Angeles region.
-It also is a
+It is also a

 major research and education center, with more than 1,500 current research

 projects and 480 clinical trials, and trains 473 medical residents and fellows.

 Cedars-Sinai specialists will work collaboratively with Torrance Memorial